revdotcom/fruitstrap/README.md

   all attached devices if none are specified.

 * `upload     [--id=device_id] --bundle-id=<bundle id> --file=filename [--target=filename]`
-  Uploads a file to the documents directory of the app specified with the bundle identifier (eg com.foo.MyApp) to the specified device, or all attached devices if none are specified.
+  Uploads a file to the base bundle directory of the app specified with the bundle identifier (eg com.foo.MyApp) to the specified device, or all attached devices if none are specified.